Spectral Structure of the Naive Dirac Operator on the Face-Centered Cubic Lattice

 4

-The permutation representation of
+.
+The permutation

-objects decomposes as
+representation decomposes as

 S